HateDay: Insights from a Global Hate Speech Dataset Representative of a Day on Twitter: Acknowledgements

 \section{Acknowledgements}

-We thank the annotators for their excellent research assistance.\ We also thank Dhruti Sanghavi for outstanding visual design work.
-The study was supported by funding from the United Kingdom’s Foreign Commonwealth and Development Office (FCDO), the World Bank’s Research Support Budget, and the Bill and Melinda Gates Foundation.
+We thank the annotators for their excellent research assistance.\ The study was supported by funding from the United Kingdom’s Foreign Commonwealth and Development Office (FCDO), the World Bank’s Research Support Budget, and the Gates Foundation (INV057844).
 This work was also supported in part through the NYU IT High Performance Computing resources, services, and staff expertise.
-The findings, interpretations, and conclusions expressed in this paper are entirely those of the authors.
+The findings, interpretations, and conclusions expressed in this article are entirely those of the authors.
 They do not necessarily represent the views of the International Bank for Reconstruction and Development/World Bank and its affiliated organizations or those of the Executive Directors of the World Bank or the governments they represent.
+Scott Hale was supported by the ESRC Digital Good Network (grant reference ES/X502352/1).
+Paul Röttger is a member of the Data and Marketing Insights research unit of the Bocconi Institute for Data Science and Analysis, and is supported by a MUR FARE 2020 initiative under grant agreement Prot.
+R20YSMBZ8S (INDOMITA).